johnwargo/johnwargo-static-11ty/src/posts/2016/raspberry-pi-reminder-project.md

 This updates the Raspbian OS and associated programs to the latest version.
 This process will take quite a while, but the benefit is that at the end of the process, your Pi is running the latest and greatest supported version of all apps and code for the device.

 Note: When it comes to writing code, the Raspberry Pi is too slow and the available screen resolution is too small for me to work effectively.
 For that reason, I prefer to code on my desktop and upload the code to the Pi for testing.
-I coded the Python app for this project using the [PyCharm IDE](https://www.jetbrains.com/pycharm){target="_blank"}.
-The commercial version of the IDE enables me to remotely deploy the app to the pi device; you can read how I did it here: [https://johnwargo.com/index.php/microcontrollers-single-board-computers/webstorm-development-on-the-raspberry-pi.html](https://johnwargo.com/index.php/microcontrollers-single-board-computers/webstorm-development-on-the-raspberry-pi.html){target="_blank"}.
+I coded the Python app for this project using the [PyCharm IDE](https://jetbrains.com/pycharm){target="_blank"}.
+The commercial version of the IDE enables me to remotely deploy the app to the pi device; you can read how I did it here: [WebStorm Development on the Raspberry Pi](/posts/2016/webstorm-development-on-the-raspberry-pi/){target="_blank"}.
 In order to be able to push code updates to the Pi, you'll need to figure out the Pi's IP address, the referenced article has instructions on how to do so.
 To simplify this on your home network, you may want to set a static IP address on the Pi so the IP address won't change if you switch routers or network providers.

 ## Installing Required Python Modules